yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous Delivery.md

     git clone https://github.com/solliancenet/microsoft-mcw-continuous-delivery.git
     ```

-  - Create a folder for the GitHub repository created in Step 1 and navigate to it in Powershell.
+  - Create a folder for the GitHub repository created in Step 1 and navigate to it in PowerShell.

     ```pwsh
     mkdir mcw-continuous-delivery-lab-files